Your account | Cart Cart

 Network Settings

-UMove will set the network settings to match the source computer's network interface card (NIC).
-This includes the following:
+Unless otherwise instructed, U-Move will copy the network settings to match the source computer's network interface connection (NIC).
+This includes the following information:

-To view the NIC network settings: Click on Start -> Control Panel -> Network Connections.
+To view the NIC network settings: Open the Control Panel and select Network and Internet -> Network and Sharing Center.
+Click on Change adapter settings (upper-left).
 Select the NIC and right-click on Properties.
 In the pop-up dialog scroll down and select Internet Protocol (TCP/IP) and click the button Properties.

 DNS Server Database

-UMove will move the DNS server database to the destination computer.
+U-Move will move the DNS server database to the destination computer.
 This includes all DNS zones and all RR records.
-If the computer has a previous DNS database it will be replaced.
+If the destination computer had a prior DNS database configured it will be replaced.

-If requested UMove will move certain databases that are closely connected with Active Directory.
-These databases include the DHCP database, the WINS database, the Certificate Services database, and other databases.
+If requested U-Move will move certain databases that are closely connected with Active Directory.
+These databases include the Active Directory Federation Services (AD FS) database, the DHCP database, the WINS database, the Certificate Services database, the Windows Server Update Services database, and other databases.

 User Accounts and Passwords